-Workers in the Library assigned to work hours between 5:00 P.M. and 8:00 A.M. weekdays or between Friday from 5:00 P.M. to Monday 8:00 A.M. shall be compensated for night and weekend differential at five percent (5%) above the worker's base pay.

-The Communications and Records Supervisor assigned swing, midnight, relief or day shift on the weekend shall be compensated for night and weekend differential at five percent (5%) above the worker's base pay.
-Overtime hours shall not be used to qualify for weekend or night shift differential.
+- 7.9.2 Out of classification provisions do not apply to work assignments performed in connection with declared conditions of public peril and/or disaster. - 7.10 Night and Weekend Differential - 7.10.1 Employees in the Library assigned to work hours between 5:00 P.M. and 8:00 A.M. weekdays or between Friday from 5:00 P.M. to Monday 8:00 A.M. shall be compensated for night and weekend differential at five percent (5%) above the employee's base pay. - 7.10.2 The Communications and Records Manager assigned swing, midnight, relief or day shift on the weekend shall be compensated for night and weekend differential at five percent (5%) above the employee's base pay.
+Overtime hours shall not be used to qualify for weekend or night shift differential. - 7.11 Court Appearances

-7.1110 Court Appearances

-Workers required to appear in Court during off-duty hours to testify regarding matters arising out of the worker's employment with the City, shall receive a minimum of four (4) hours pay at time and one-half (1.5).
-The City reserves the right to require the worker to wait to testify at their work location and perform duties as assigned while waiting to testify, provided the Court consents.
+Employees required to appear in Court during off-duty hours to testify regarding matters arising out of the employee's employment with the City, shall receive a minimum of four (4) hours pay at time and one-half (1.5).
+The City reserves the right to require the employee to wait to testify at their work location and perform duties as assigned while waiting to testify, provided the Court consents.
 If the Court requirement expires prior to the expiration of the four (4) hour minimum, the employee shall be released.

-This section does not apply in situations where the worker is held over after or called in prior to his or her regular shift as long as the period is adjacent to the normal work shift.
+This section does not apply in situations where the employee is held over after or called in prior to his or her regular shift as long as the period is adjacent to the normal work shift.
 In these situations, standard overtime provisions shall apply.